 Is ADHD a Spectrum Disorder?

 New research suggests that ADHD comprises several meaningful subgroups — each one tied to a weak connection in the brain’s neural networks.
-Here, Joel Nigg, Ph.D. maps the regions of the brain that control attention, impulsivity, and emotion, and explains why scientists are studying the “white matter” connections between these circuits.
+Mapping the regions of the brain that control attention, impulsivity, and emotion, can help explain why scientists are studying the “white matter” connections between these circuits.

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), ADHD comprises two predominant sub-types: inattentive and hyperactive/impulsive.
-Joel Nigg, Ph.D., professor of psychiatry at Oregon Health & Science University, and other researchers studying the neuroscience of ADHD believe the condition is far more nuanced.
+However, researchers studying the neuroscience of ADHD believe the condition is far more nuanced.

 Brain networks, of course, are numerous and complicated.
 At a cellular level, neurons transmit messages and make connections between and within different brain regions — the frontal lobe, the temporal lobe, the parietal lobe, and the occipital lobe — as well as subcortical structures.
 Brain scans show us that ADHD brains are, on average, about 10% smaller than neurotypical brains.
 Other scans show that connections in the brain networks are underdeveloped, suggesting problems with the quality of the connections between neurons, which are called axons.

-In his research, Nigg and his collaborators have concentrated specifically on the connections between and within the frontal cortex, the parietal cortex, the basal ganglia, the thalamus, and the nucleus accumbens.
-Underdeveloped axonal fibers in the connections between these regions may help to explain the inattention, impulsivity, and emotional regulation problems so common in people with ADHD, Nigg says.
+My newest research has concentrated specifically on the connections between and within the frontal cortex, the parietal cortex, the basal ganglia, the thalamus, and the nucleus accumbens.
+Underdeveloped axonal fibers in the connections between these regions may help to explain the inattention, impulsivity, and emotional regulation problems so common in people with ADHD.

 Two fundamental kinds of brain signaling must be considered to understand ADHD.

-In a neurotypical brain, he says, “There is a good balance of bottom-up and top-down signaling.
+In a neurotypical brain there is a good balance of bottom-up and top-down signaling.
 Bottom-up systems appropriately interrupt attention when something important happens (e.g., someone physically draws near, a loud sound, or if you are a child – the teacher frowns).
-These are occurrences that your brain recognizes as something unexpected, not-supposed-to-happen in the moment, and makes you notice so you can modify your top-down response.”
+These are occurrences that your brain recognizes as something unexpected, not-supposed-to-happen in the moment, and makes you notice so you can modify your top-down response.

 The ADHD Brain

 In ADHD brains, however, these top-down signals are relatively weak.
 One hypothesis is that they are overpowered by the much more powerful bottom-up signals.
 And that imbalance manifests in several different ways, depending the area of the brain impacted.
-Nigg and his team have focused on three common manifestations of this imbalance: inattention, impulsivity, and emotional regulation.
+Three common manifestations of this imbalance are inattention, impulsivity, and emotional regulation.